huifengzhao/RAPiDock/README.md

 ### Docking prediction

-We provide the trained model's parameters [here](https://zenodo.org/records/13469112).
-The trained model's parameters should be correctly put in `train_models/CGTensorProductEquivariantModel` in order for the model to run normally.
+We provide the trained model's parameters [here](https://zenodo.org/records/14193621).
+The trained model's parameters should be correctly put into `train_models/CGTensorProductEquivariantModel` in order for the model to run normally.

 Then, we are ready to run inference: